Karunia-vio/IoT-Based-Lighting-Control-Using-ESP32-with-MQTT-Communication/README.md

 # IoT-Based-Lighting-Control-Using-ESP32-with-MQTT-Communication

 This project implements an IoT-based lighting control system using ESP32 microcontrollers, enabling remote management of individual lights, each controlled by a dedicated push button.
-Each light supports three states: 50% brightness, 100% brightness, and off.
+Each light supports three states:
+- 50% brightness
+- 100% brightness
+- off
 Communication between two ESP32 devices is facilitated using the MQTT protocol, ensuring efficient and reliable data transfer.
-The system consists of:
-**Publisher ESP32:** Monitors the state of eight push buttons and transmits corresponding JSON-formatted messages to the MQTT broker.
-**Subscriber ESP32:** Receives these messages, decodes the JSON data, and adjusts the brightness of the associated lights according to the specified state.
-This design allows for seamless integration into IoT ecosystems, offering an intuitive and scalable solution for lighting control.

 **Features**
 - Dynamic Brightness Control: Adjust light brightness (50%, 100%, or off) with a single button press.